Onemind-Services-LLC/cloudmydc-docs/docs/netbox-hosting/netbox-plugins/netbox-paas/Plugin Management.md

 ## Configure Plugin

-Customizing your installed plugins to meet your specific needs is straightforward in the NetBox Cloud Pilot.
+Customizing your installed plugins to meet your specific needs is straightforward in the NetBox PaaS.

-1. Navigate to **NetBox Cloud Pilot > Plugins Store**.
+1. Navigate to **NetBox PaaS > Plugins Store**.
 2. From the list of installed plugins, select the plugin you wish to configure.
 3. Click on the **Configure** button associated with the plugin.
 4. Follow the same installation steps by choosing the version and specifying any required configuration parameters as per the plugin's documentation.